BenchProjects/PWS-Blog/_posts/2018-16-05-CreatingHelloWorldDockerApp.md

 5) Make sure the docker-container project is set as the start up project and press run to run with docker.
 If successful it should open your website in a new browser.
 ![Step5A]({{ site.baseurl }}/img/HW.RunningSite.png)<br/><br/>

-To confirm it is working open up a command prompt and type 'docker ps' you should then see your container listed.
+You can also view the running container by using a command prompt and typing 'docker ps':
 ![Step5B]({{ site.baseurl }}/img/HW.CheckContainer.png)<br/><br/>